 Repeater Traffic Priorities

-that may become an emergency in nature, or other traffic that falls
+timely manner, that may become an emergency in nature, or other traffic that

-volunteers who have regular jobs just like you.
-Sometimes maintenance
+maintained by volunteers who have regular jobs just like you.
+Sometimes

-must take place at a time that may inconvenience operators.
-Remember,
+maintenance must take place at a time that may inconvenience operators.

-and need to take place during the scheduled time of the event or the
+are time driven and need to take place during the scheduled time of the event or